Menu Engineering: The Silent Profit Multiplier Every Restaurant Needs

 More importantly, it guides guest behavior.

-Strategic menus use eye-tracking patterns, anchor pricing, visual cues, descriptive language, and layout psychology to drive value perception.
+Strategic menu engineering uses eye-tracking patterns, anchor pricing, visual cues, descriptive language, and menu design psychology to drive value perception.
 Guests spend more when menus guide decisions instead of overwhelming them.

 A strong menu leads guests directly to high-margin, high-satisfaction items without them ever realizing they were guided there.